Code of Conduct

 Interactions with patients and patient organizations may trigger the healthcare fraud, waste and abuse laws listed above, namely the Anti-Kickback Statute and the beneficiary inducement section of the Civil Monetary Penalties Law.
 Whenever you interact with patients or patient organizations, you must be mindful of all of the applicable regulations and guidelines.
 Please refer to Adaptive’s Interaction with Patients and Patient Organizations Policy for more information.

 Interactions with healthcare professionals may trigger the healthcare fraud, waste and abuse laws listed above, for example, the Anti-Kickback Statute.
 Whenever you interact with healthcare professionals, you must be mindful of all the applicable regulations and guidelines.
 Please refer to Adaptive’s HCP Items of Value and Expenses Policy.

 Manufacturing & Supply Quality

-We are committed to ensuring that our products are manufactured and supplied to high standards of quality.
+Adaptive’s reputation is built on trust.
+Patients, consumers, and others rely on Adaptive products to improve health and enhance the quality of people’s lives.
+Product quality, safety and efficacy are critical components of the trust people place in Adaptive.
 Our manufacturing operations are conducted in compliance with applicable regulatory requirements, Good Clinical Laboratory Practices (GCLP), and our own internal rigorous quality standards.
-We also require that our suppliers and partners adhere to high standards, and we conduct audits and oversight of our supply chain.
+We require that our suppliers and partners adhere to high standards and conduct audits and oversight of our supply chain.